 Insights About Women in the Wind Energy Industry

-One of the most celebrated and successful initiatives is Women in Wind Global Leadership Programme designed by The Global Wind Energy Council (GWEC) and the Global Women’s Network for the Energy Transition (GWNET)
+One of the most celebrated and successful initiatives is Women in Wind Global Leadership Program designed by The Global Wind Energy Council (GWEC).
+Also, the Global Women’s Network for the Energy Transition (GWNET).

 We hope that the number of successful careers of women in this industry will grow together with the market and there will be more great female wind energy professionals as Arancha Leiros in the future.